uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In the wake of the Supreme Court of Canada Tsilhqot’in decision, Aboriginal peoples, corporations, and governments must find new ways to work together.
 Speaking to local community leaders at the Union of British Columbia Municipalities convention in September 2014, Tsilhqot’in Chief Percy Guichon said,

-We do live side-by-side and we need to work on a relationship to create or promote a common understanding among all our constituents … we need to find the best way forward to consult with each other, regardless of what legal obligations might exist.
+> We do live side-by-side and we need to work on a relationship to create or promote a common understanding among all our constituents … we need to find the best way forward to consult with each other, regardless of what legal obligations might exist.
 I mean, that’s just neighbourly, right?
 …
 We share a lot of common interests in areas like resource development.
 We need to find ways to work together, to support one another on these difficult topics.[^268]

-In 1977, the Report of the Mackenzie Valley Pipeline Inquiry recommended that a proposed natural gas pipeline down the Mackenzie Valley in the Northwest Territories not be built before Aboriginal land claims in the region were resolved and environmental concerns were addressed.
+In 1977, the _Report of the Mackenzie Valley Pipeline Inquiry_ recommended that a proposed natural gas pipeline down the Mackenzie Valley in the Northwest Territories not be built before Aboriginal land claims in the region were resolved and environmental concerns were addressed.
-Justice Thomas Berger, who led the inquiry, identified the potentially devastating consequences that building a pipeline through the North would have for Dene and Inuvialuit peoples and for the fragile ecosystems.
+Justice Thomas Berger, who led the inquiry, identified the potentially<!--x-->
+devastating consequences that building a pipeline through the North would have for Dene and Inuvialuit peoples and for the fragile ecosystems.
 His observations, made almost forty years ago, foreshadow similar controversies and conflicts over proposed pipelines still occurring in various regions of Canada as the TRC has prepared this final report.[^269]